JoshuaMeza/Volunteership-Page/README.md

 ## Description

-[Coding Talkers](https://www.facebook.com/CodingTalkers) organized a volunteer event to help industries affected by the coronavirus pandemic in which the volunteers can work with people that are involved in the software development industry.
+[Coding Talkers](https://github.com/Coding-Talkers) organized a volunteer event to help industries affected by the coronavirus pandemic in which the volunteers can work with people that are involved in the software development industry.
 For more information [click here](https://www.facebook.com/CodingTalkers/posts/159769029056185).

 ## Volunteer

-My name is [Joshua Meza](https://github.com/JoshuaMeza), and my mentor is [Luis Azcuaga](https://github.com/luisAzcuaga), and we worked in the creation of the landpage for the business called [Fashión Pets Margon](https://www.facebook.com/FashionPetsMargon).
+My name is [Joshua Meza](https://github.com/JoshuaMeza), and my mentor is [Luis Azcuaga](https://github.com/luisAzcuaga), and we worked in the creation of the landing page for the business called [Fashión Pets Margon](https://www.facebook.com/FashionPetsMargon).

 ## Techologies used